orientechnologies/orientdb-docs/source/Configuration.md

 ##### client.connectionPool.waitTimeout

-Maximum time which client should wait a connection from the pool when all connection are used.
+Maximum time, where the client should wait for a connection from the pool, when all connections busy..

 ```
 Setting name...: client.connectionPool.waitTimeout